official-stockfish/Stockfish/Readme.txt

 Stockfish is a free UCI chess engine derived from Glaurung 2.1.
-It is not a complete chess program, but requires some UCI compatible GUI (like XBoard with PolyGlot, eboard, Jos�, Arena, Sigma Chess, Shredder, Chess Partner, or Fritz) in order to be used comfortably.
+It is not a complete chess program, but requires some UCI compatible GUI (like XBoard with PolyGlot, eboard, Josè, Arena, Sigma Chess, Shredder, Chess Partner, or Fritz) in order to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Stockfish with your GUI.